treeandsea/DroneController/CONTRIBUTING.md

 - **Pull Request**
     - **Base** Create a pull request to the [develop](https://github.com/treeandsea/DroneController/tree/develop) branches unless it is a `hotfix` or documentation then choose [master](https://github.com/treeandsea/DroneController/tree/master) as base.
+        If you need information on how to make a pull request from a fork here is a [tutorial](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
         - **Feature** Our project has feature branches for new features.
 If you want to make an addition to a specific feature, then choose this branch as base, but make sure to contact the author before start coding so two people won't work one same stuff.
     - **Description** Be as descriptive as you can.
 This should include what you may have fixed or what your feature is.
 Also describe what you might not have done, because it would be too much or a PR own it's own.
 It that case open another issue.